 “I really enjoy the Huddle.
 It makes church and learning about God really fun!
 All of us in the Huddle really love it – the Huddle is so fun!”

-It’s a time of fun and games with snacks and a discussion time around Christian faith and life.
-It’s free!
-Please contact email@example.com for more information.
+It’s a time of fun and games with snacks and a discussion time around Christian faith and life and it’s free!

 Last year, there was a Huddle Holiday – here is a video about their trip to Scotland:

 At the Huddle we strive to create an environment where young people can have fun, get to know one another and explore their faith.

 We also have trips out and have gone to Sutcliffe park climbing wall, Kaspa’s dessert Café and the Oxygen Freejumping at the O2.